© Nepalgunj Sub Metropoliton

 © Jeevan Shrestha

 From these experiences, several lessons can be drawn.
-A success factor is the creation of multi-disciplinary expert teams within city administrations to lead the whole process as taskforce, under the guidance of a steering committee headed by the City Mayor.
+A success factor is the creation of multi-disciplinary expert teams within city administrations to lead the whole process as a taskforce, under the guidance of a steering committee headed by the City Mayor.
 Senior municipal staff are a key part of the task force since they are responsible for the preparation of the annual programme and budget.
 Possible experts/consultants that help facilitate the work of such a taskforce can be quite essential, while also providing technical inputs.
 This is an effective format to build ownership for the localisation process from the very beginning.